 Certain provisions of our outstanding warrants could make it more difficult or expensive for a third party to acquire us.
-For example, the 2022 Warrants and the SPAC Warrants provide that, in the case of certain change of control or "fundamental" transactions, among other things, the surviving entity must assume our obligations under such warrants.
-Additionally, in certain circumstances, the holders of 2022 Warrants will have the right to receive the Black Scholes Value (as defined in the 2022 Warrants) of the 2022 Warrants calculated pursuant to a formula set forth in the 2022 Warrants, payable either in cash or, in some cases, in the same type or form of consideration that is being offered and being paid to the holders of our Class A Shares.
+For example, the Private Warrants and the SPAC Warrants provide that, in the case of certain change of control or "fundamental" transactions, among other things, the surviving entity must assume our obligations under such warrants.
+Additionally, in certain circumstances, the holders of 2022 Warrants, 2023 Warrants and Aceville Warrants will have the right to receive the Black Scholes Value (as defined in the applicable warrant agreement and form of warrant) of such warrants, calculated pursuant to a formula set forth in the applicable warrant agreement and form of warrant, payable either in cash or, in some cases, in the same type or form of consideration that is being offered and being paid to the holders of our Class A Shares.
 In the case of the SPAC Warrants, certain types of transactions may trigger a reduction in the exercise price of the SPAC Warrants equal to the sum of the price paid per Class A Share in the triggering transaction and the Black Scholes Warrant Value (as defined in the warrant agreement relating to the SPAC Warrants).
 These and other provisions of our outstanding warrants could prevent or deter a third party from acquiring us even where the acquisition could be beneficial to our shareholders.